 Is Medicare or private insurance better?

 How?
 It’s a simple cost-benefit analysis.
-If you are generally in good health then health insurance may be a waste of money.
+If you are generally in good health, then your savings may be more valuable elsewhere.
 You could instead put aside the money you would spend on a premium for emergency expenses—or trust the public system to take care of you.
-If you have regular medical expenses or a chronic health problem, then private health cover could save you money and time.
+When private health insurance is worth it may depend on your individual situation, like if you have regular medical expenses or a chronic health problem.